keu/docs/software/configure-deployment.md

 ![Hard delete checkbox](/img/software/hard-delete.png)

 This action permanently deletes all data associated with a Deployment, including the database and underlying Kubernetes resources.

+## Programmatically create or update Deployments

+You can programmatically create or update Deployments with all possible configurations using the Houston API `upsertDeployment` mutation.
+See [Create or update a Deployment with configurations](houston-api.md#create-or-update-a-deployment-with-configurations).